-- 1. Injections performed without radiographic image guidance are not considered reasonable and necessary. - 2.
-A SIJI involves the use of an anesthetic, corticosteroid, and contrast agent and does not include injections of biologics (e.g., platelet rich plasma, stem cells, amniotic fluid, etc.) and/or any other injectates. - 3.
-It is not considered medically reasonable and necessary to perform multiple blocks (ESI, sympathetic blocks, facet blocks, trigger point injections, etc.) during the same session as SIJ procedures. - 4.
-Use of Moderate or Deep Sedation, General Anesthesia, and Monitored Anesthesia Care (MAC) is usually unnecessary or rarely indicated for SIJIs, and therefore, not considered medically reasonable and necessary.
-Even in patients with a needle phobia and anxiety, typically oral anxiolytics suffice. - 5.
-SIJIs to treat non-specific LBP, axial spine pain, complex regional pain syndrome (CRPS), widespread diffuse pain, chronic pain syndrome, and pain from neuropathy are considered investigational, and therefore, are not considered medically reasonable and necessary. - 6.
-SIJIs used as part of a series of lumbar spine and musculoskeletal injections to treat nonspecific or chronic LBP are not considered reasonable and necessary. - 7.
+- 1. Injections performed without radiographic image guidance are not considered reasonable and necessary.6 - 2.
+A SIJI involves the use of an anesthetic, corticosteroid, and contrast agent and does not include injections of biologics (e.g., platelet rich plasma, stem cells, amniotic fluid, etc.) and/or any other injectates.3.
+It is not considered medically reasonable and necessary to perform multiple blocks (ESI, sympathetic blocks, - It is not considered medically reasonable and necessary to perform multiple blocks (ESI, sympathetic blocks, facet blocks, trigger point injections, etc.) during the same session as SIJs injections and during the post-SJI injection efficacy assessment period. - 4.
+Use of Moderate or Deep Sedation, General Anesthesia, and Monitored Anesthesia Care (MAC) is usually unnecessary or rarely indicated for SIJ injections and therefore not considered medically reasonable and necessary.10 Even in patients with a needle phobia and anxiety, typically oral anxiolytics suffice.9 - 5.
+SIJIs to treat non-specific low back pain (LBP), axial spine pain primary above the level of L5, complex regional pain syndrome, widespread diffuse pain, chronic pain syndrome, and pain from neuropathy are considered investigational and therefore are not considered medically reasonable and necessary. - 6.
+SIJIs used as part of a series of lumbar spine and musculoskeletal injections to treat nonspecific or chronic low back pain is not considered reasonable and necessary. - 7.
 In patients with implanted electrical devices, (i.e., spinal cord stimulation, peripheral nerve stimulation, cardiac devices, etc.) and intrathecal pump delivery devices, providers should follow manufacturer instructions and extra planning as indicated to ensure safety of the procedure. - 8.
 Patients with coexisting psychological conditions or depression related illness should be treated and stabilized prior to proceeding with interventional procedures.
-Multidisciplinary biopsychosocial rehabilitation principles should be provided to these patients. - 9.
+11 Multidisciplinary biopsychosocial rehabilitation principles should be provided to these patients. - 9.
 It generally would not be considered medically reasonable and necessary for treatment with SIJIs to extend beyond 12 months.
-Frequent continuation of SIJIs over 12 months may trigger a focused medical review.
-Use beyond 12 months requires the following: - a.
-Pain is severe enough to cause a significant degree of functional disability or vocational disability and providers use established and measurable goals and objective scales to assess functionality and ADLs measures - b.
-SIJIs provides at least 50% sustained and consistent improvement of pain and/or 50% sustained and consistent objective improvement in function (using same scale as baseline) for at least 3 months. - c.
-Rationale for the continuation of SIJIs, including but not limited to, patient who are high-risk surgical

-- candidates, the patient does not desire surgery, and/or the recurrence of pain in the same location was sustained and consistently relieved with the SIJIs for at least 3 months. - d.
+Frequent continuation of SIJIs injections over 12 months may trigger a focused medical review.
+Use beyond twelve month requires the following: - a.
+Pain is severe enough to cause a significant degree of functional disability or vocational disability and providers use established and measurable goals and objective scales to assess functionality and ADLs measures. - b.
+SIJIs provides at least 50% sustained and consistent improvement of pain and/or 50% sustained and consistent objective improvement in function (using same scale as baseline) for at least three (3) months. - c.
+Rationale for the continuation of SIJIs including but not limited to patient who are high-risk surgical candidates, the patient does not desire surgery, and/or the recurrence of pain in the same location was sustained and consistently relieved with the SIJIs for at least three (3) months. - d.
 The primary care provider should be notified regarding continuation of procedures and prolonged repeat steroid use to allow for systematic care delivery treatment surveillance and multidisciplinary biopsychosocial rehabilitation (MBR). - 10.
-A subsequent diagnostic SIJI is not reasonable and necessary when the initial diagnostic block does not produce a positive response of $\geq$ 75% pain reduction. - 11.
-A subsequent therapeutic SIJI is not reasonable and necessary when the proximate SIJI did not provide at least a consistent 50% pain relief or at least a 50% consistent improvement in the ability to perform previously painful movements and ADLs for at least 3 months compared to baseline objective measurements for ADLS and painful movements or pain relief using the same pain scale.\
+A subsequent diagnostic SIJI is not reasonable and necessary when the initial diagnostic block does not produce a positive response of \geq 75% pain reduction. - 11.
+A subsequent therapeutic SIJI is not reasonable and necessary when the proximate SIJI did not provide at least a consistent 50% pain relief or at least a 50% consistent improvement in the ability to perform previously painful movements and activities of daily living (ADLs) for at least three (3) months compared to baseline objective measurements for ADLS and painful movements or pain relief using the same pain scale